shensilv/ADheritability/README.md

 ## Chapter 3.2.
 Method comparison

 In this section, I compare GCTA, MPH and GENIE runtimes as well as results for 50k and 100k individuals.
+Go to folder [method_comparison](method_comparison) for code.

 ## Chapter 3.3.
 Preliminary analysis in Edinburgh cohort
 - Creating cohorts to run heritability analysis on here [create_cohorts](create_cohorts)